Digital bit-wise XOR

 the system is also known as One-Time Tape

-If the resulting ciphertext in the above OTT system is truely random,
+If the resulting ciphertext in the OTT system described above is truly random,

 it can safely be sent over the air, without the risk of being deciphered